mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/protocol_basics.md

 [RFC-2119](https://tools.ietf.org/html/rfc2119.html).

 All examples and descriptions of API calls include path names that are intended to be relative to a given base URL.
-FASPs announce their base URL in their "registration token" and fediverse servers call back with their respective base URLs (see section [03: Registration](registration.md) for details).
+Base URLs are exchanged during [registration](registration.md).
 For the sake of brevity all examples assume the base URL to not contain any paths.
 Implementations MUST consider the base URL and prefix all API paths accordingly if the base URL contains any path segments.